madpsy/xpa125b_controller/README.md

 # Web Interface

 A simple web interface is available on port 80 which allows access to basic functionality aswel as documentation.
+This uses REST so anything which can be done here can also be achieved via the API.

 ![alt text](https://raw.githubusercontent.com/madpsy/xpa125b_controller/main/webinterface.png "wen")